RegretRum/Segway/README.md

 Design  an  output  feedback  controller,  using  EKF  for  state  estimation,  and  using  the  state-feedbackcontroller to map the estimated   state to the control input.

 The model folder contains two model.slx, file model.clx is for condition 1 and 2, the model_ctrl.slx is for condition 3 and 4.
-The parameters.m contains all of the parameters about segway system Folder
+The parameters.m contains all of the parameters about segway system.

+Folder Controller contains controller for 1 and 2.

+Folder EKF contains ekf code and design controller for 3 and 4.